IEEEMEC/empneo/README.md

 # IEEEMEC.github.io
-This is the website for IEEE Emp
+This is the website for IEEE Empneo